Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Vector-boson production and decay

 Uncertainties due to variations of parton shower parameters that are not fitted to the $\pt^Z$ measurement include variations of the masses of the charm and bottom quarks, and variations of the factorisation scale used for the QCD ISR.
 The mass of the charm quark is varied in \textsc{Pythia 8}, conservatively, by $\pm 0.5\GeV$ around its nominal value of $1.5\GeV$.
 The resulting uncertainty contributes $1.2\MeV$ for the $\pt^\ell$ fits, and $1.5\MeV$ for the $\mt$ fits.
 The mass of the bottom quark is varied in \textsc{Pythia 8}, conservatively, by $\pm 0.8\GeV$ around its nominal value of $4.8\GeV$.
 The resulting variations have a negligible impact on the transverse-momentum distributions of $Z$ and $W$ bosons, and are not considered further.

 The uncertainty due to higher-order QCD corrections to the parton shower is estimated through variations of the factorisation scale, $\mu_\textrm{F}$, in the QCD ISR by factors of $0.5$ and $2.0$ with respect to the central choice $\mu_\textrm{F}^2 = p_{\textrm{T},0}^2 + \pt^2$, where $p_{\textrm{T},0}$ is an infrared cut-off, and \pt{} is the evolution variable of the parton shower~\cite{Sjostrand:2004ef}.
-Variations of the renormalisation scale in the QCD ISR are equivalent to a redefinition of the initial value of the strong coupling constant at the $Z$-boson mass used for the QCD ISR, which is fixed from the fits to the $\pt^Z$ data.
+Variations of the renormalisation scale in the QCD ISR are equivalent to a redefinition of $\alpha_{\mathrm s}(m_Z)$ used for the QCD ISR, which is fixed from the fits to the $\pt^Z$ data.
 As a consequence, variations of the ISR renormalisation scale do not apply when estimating the uncertainty in the predicted $\pt^W$ distribution.